Bhakti2304/CKA2024/Day-5/Kubernetes Architecture.md

 - In Worker Node actual work is happening.

-- Control Plane or Master node give instructions to Kubernetes.
+- Control Plane or Master node gives instructions to Kubernetes.

 - **Pod** - nginx container encapsulated in the pod.
 One container per pod minimum.
 It is smallest object in Kubernetes.
 - A **Container** is a lightweight, standalone executable package that includes everything needed to run a piece of software.
 Containers within a pod share resources and can communicate with each other using localhost.